My wedding was supposed to be the happiest day of my life.

 Then came the reception.

 Soft lights glowed over white linen tables.
 Music floated through the air.
 Glasses clinked, people laughed, and I glided through it all in a haze of joy.
-And then—oh, the cake.
+And oh—the cake.
 Three towering tiers of buttercream perfection, dotted with sugared roses and tiny edible pearls.
-I’d pored over reference photos for weeks.
-The baker had delivered a masterpiece.
+I had pored over reference photos for weeks.
+The baker had delivered an absolute masterpiece.

 Guests gathered close.
 Cameras flashed.
 Phones lifted.